Buying or selling a property

 Property owners may have a commercial property which has been segmented into several bays, or a residential property which has several suites, or perhaps the owner has added a secondary suite to their home.
 It is important that the addresses not be assigned arbitrarily, since it can cause future problems and delays for the owner in the case of required development permits and/or building permits, as well as emergency services.

 The property owner should request that a Development Officer assign proper addressing of the unit(s).
-Come in person to Planning & Development Services (8:30 am-4:30 pm, Mon-Fri) and we will assist you.
 We will need your name, contact information and the details of your property.
-See contact information below.
+See below: How to apply.

 Requesting an address change